-Candidates will normally be registered as an Academic Clinical Fellow with the University of Leicester.
+Candidates will normally be Academic Clinical Fellows at the University of Leicester.
 The MRes may be offered to other clinical research staff at the University's discretion.
-These candidates will normally have a relevant first degree (2:1 or higher) or equivalent qualification.
+These candidates will normally have a relevant undergraduate degree (2:1 or higher) or equivalent qualification.
 Candidates with significant experience and/or qualifications in health or social care research practice or management will also be considered.
 Where English is not a candidate's first language, applicants will be required to provide evidence of appropriate language skills.